kubeedge/sedna/examples/multiedgetracking/tutorial/README.md

 1. Modify the env variables in `yaml/video-analytics-job.yaml`:
     - Make sure that the IP in `video_address` is the same as the streaming server address (if you are using RTSP).
-    - This field can map to an RTSP stream, and HTTP resource (CDN), or a file on disk.
     - We recommend setting the FPS parameter to a small value in the range [1,5] when running on CPU.
 2. Create the VideoAnalytics job: `kubectl create -f yaml/video-analytics-job.yaml`
-3. Send a video to the streaming server using FFMPEG, for example: `ffmpeg -re -i filename.mp4 -vcodec libx264 -f rtsp rtsp://<RTSP_SERVER_IP>/video/0`
+3. Send a video to the streaming server using FFMPEG, for example: `ffmpeg -re -i /data/network_shared/reid/video/test_video.mp4 -vcodec libx264 -f rtsp rtsp://<RTSP_SERVER_IP>/video/0`
 4. If everything was setup correctly, the pod will start the processing of the video and move to the `Succeeded` phase when done.
 5. **NOTE**: Keep in mind that, depending on the characteristics of the input video, this steps can take a considerable amount of time to complete especially if you are running on CPU.
 Moreover, this job will not exit until it receives all the results generated from the feature extraction service.
 Check the VideoAnalytics job and its logs to check the progress status.